pmichali/lazyjack/README.md

 ### Pod Network (pod_net)
 A second network that is used by Kubernetes for the pods.
 This network should be distint from the support and management networks.
-Here, we specify all but 16 bits of the subnet address.
-During provisioning, Lazyjack will add the node ID to the network prefix to form distinct subnet on each node.
+Here, we specify the CIDR for the pod cluster.
+Inside this network, each node will carve out a subnet, using the node "ID" as the last part of the address.
 ```
-prefix: "fd00:40:0:0"
-    size: 80
+    cidr: "fd00:40::/72"
 ```
 In the example configuration, we would have a pod subnet `fd00:40:0:0:2::/80` on node `my-master` and `fd00:40:0:0:3::/80` on node `a-minion`.
+If you want to specify the prefix and size, the prefix must be fully qualified (e.g. in this case `fd00:40:0:0:`) and the size must be the size allocated to the node (e.g.
+80).

 ### Service Network (service_net)
 Specify the network CIDR to be used for service pods.
 This should be a smaller